 Our community is a great place to live with many wonderful, natural amenities.
 We are surrounded by green space that we want to preserve and develop responsibly.
 By having a singular governance structure that is tasked with protecting and developing usable green spaces, we can ensure that we develop a healthy community that is full of walking and biking trails, parks and recreational facilities for the enjoyment of all.

 One Community.
-One Voice.
+Stronger Together.

 Our community is your community and we want to work with you to create the best place to live, work and raise a family, now and for future generations.
 We want you to be engaged throughout this process and we invite you to attend our Public Open Houses or contact us for more information.